Content: Blog

 Once you are on django CMS 4, upgrading to CMS 5 is usually trivial.

-In most cases, CMS 5 migration involves:
+In most cases, django CMS 5 migration involves:

 • Updating packages to their latest versions